magnos-code/magnos/docs/source/theory/index.rst

 Magnon is a Python package for the quantitative simulation of magnons, i.e., quantized spin-wave excitations representing the coherent precession of spins around their equilibrium direction.

 In crystalline magnetic solids, magnons can be described using the second-quantization formalism.
-In particular, magnon creation and annihilation operators are labeled by: (i) a wavevector that characterizes the spin wave; and (ii) a band index, which distinguishes between different excitation patterns in crystals with multiple magnetic sites in the primitive cell.
+In particular, magnon creation and annihilation operators are labeled by: (i) a wavevector that characterizes the periodicity of the spin wave; and (ii) a band index, which distinguishes between different excitation patterns in crystals with multiple magnetic sites in the primitive cell.

 Suggested reading
 -----------------